This artist conversation features encaustic painter, mixed-media artist and instructor Andrea Bird.

 Encaustic painting has undergone a resurgence in the past few decades.
 You have been central in building a community of encaustic artists in Ontario.
 Can you tell me about your motivation in nurturing this community and the importance of this supportive community for new and emerging artists?

 In the Spring of 2019, you had a 35-year Retrospective of your work.
 It was a beautiful show.
-As you saw your older works hanging with your newer paintings did you notice any surprising threads, connections between the works?
+As you saw your older works hanging with your newer paintings did you notice any surprising threads or connections between the works?

 How much have you been able to paint during your dying time?
 Can you talk about what painting brings to you at this time?